Rashashajahan/A-Survey-on-Post-Quantum-Digital-Signature-Algorithms/README.md

  * SUPERCOP Benchmarking suite

 (Example setup: A virtual machine with 6 processing cores and 6GB of RAM on a computer equipped with a 16-core 32-thread AMD Ryzen 9 3950X processor with 3.5 GHz processor frequency, and 32 GB RAM.)

+###
+ <h2 align="left">Procedure to be adhered to for execution:- </h2>

+* Establish the operating environment for implementing the algorithm.
+* Install necessary libraries and performance evaluation tools.
+* Choose the PQC algorithm for implementation.
+* Set up parameters, security levels, and key sizes according to the selected algorithm.
+* Generate key-pair.
+* Generate various types of signed documents and perform the verification process.
+* Assess the algorithm based on key size, time taken for signing and verification, and the protocol used for file transfer, among other factors.